757.287.1800

 Event Details

-Free 45 min. private training session Mon, Wed, or Fri
+Free 45 min. priv. training session Mon or Wed

 Use this opportunity to test out whether you like Okinawan Budo Institute's approach

-Whether you plan to transition from another martial art or from another karate system; whether you start from scratch, or whether you used t...
+Whether you plan to transition from another martial art or from another karate system; whether you start from scratch, whether you never exe...

 Event Details